jw7383/Rationalizing-Neural-Predictions-Replication-and-Extension/README.md

 # Rationalizing Neural Predictions Replication and Extension

-## DS-GA 1011 Natural Language Processing Final Project
+This is the GitHub repository is for the Course Project of DS-GA 1011 Natural Language Processing Final Project (2022) at New York University.
+Topics include: NLP, Sentiment Prediction, and Rationale Analysis, and Interpretability

+Authors: Jason Wang, Xu Han, and Chloe Zheng

 This repo replicates the Beer Advocate experiment as described in this [paper](https://people.csail.mit.edu/taolei/papers/emnlp16_rationale.pdf).